-NAAC bas a femationing ./ Doord mosts monthly on a schodule established by the by laws MAC has a functioning, ✓ Board meets monthly on a schedule established by the by-laws. responsible Board of ✓ Members are independent: not employees or contractors of the organization.
+MAC has a functioning, ✓ Board meets monthly on a schedule established by the by-laws. responsible Board of ✓ Members are independent: not employees or contractors of the organization.
 Directors ✓ There are 5 to 15 Board members. ✓ Minutes show that the Board regularly receives and approves income and expense statements. ✓ Minutes show that the Board annually approves the budget, including employee pay salaries and rates.
-The MAC ✓ A cash receipts journal (funds are recorded in this the day they come in). bookkeeping system ✓ A cash disbursement journal (to record any cash paid out) is maintained. includes the following: ✓ A general ledger which records all agency financial activity is kept. ✓ Income and expense statements produced monthly will include both period and year to date income and expenses by funding source. ✓ Checking and any other accounts are balanced with bank statements monthly.
-MAC bookkeeping ✓ The person who records the receipts will not be the same as the person who duties are segregated makes deposits. so that more than ✓ The person who authorizes purchases or approves payments will not be the one person is involved same person who actually makes the payments. ✓ Any check written will have two authorized_signatures. ✓ No person will ever sign a check made out to her/himself.
-MAC payroll records ✓ Timesheets are kept in ink, indicating hours allotted to the different activities. are properly maintained ✓ Time sheets (and expense reimbursement requests) are signed by the executive director.
+The MAC ✓ A cash receipts journal (funds are recorded in this the day they come in). bookkeeping system ✓ A cash disbursement journal (to record any cash paid out) is maintained. includes the following: ✓ A general ledger which records all agency financial activity is kept. includes the following. ✓ Income and expense statements produced monthly will include both period and year to date income and expenses by funding source. ✓ Checking and any other accounts are balanced with bank statements monthly.
+MAC bookkeeping ✓ The person who records the receipts will not be the same as the person who duties are segregated makes deposits. so that more than ✓ The person who authorizes purchases or approves payments will not be the same person who actually makes the payments. one person is involved ✓ Any check written will have two authorized signatures. ✓ No person will ever sign a check made out to her/himself.
+MAC payroll records ✓ Timesheets are kept in ink, indicating hours allotted to the different activities. are properly maintained ✓ Time sheets (and expense reimbursement requests) are signed by the executive are property maintained director.
 The executive director's time sheets (and reimbursement requests are signed by a Board member.) ✓ Wage and hour laws (the Fair Labor Standards Act) are posted and followed.
-MAC bills are supported ✓ Supporting documents (e.g. invoices) will be initialed and dated in order to with documentation authorize payment. and approved ✓ Receipts and other supporting documents (including payroll records) will identify program and funding source, or the breakdown between two or more programs/sources. ✓ An orderly filing system is established that will be clear to an auditor or another third party.
-All MAC revenues and ✓ Funds coming into and out of each organizational program, and from each expenditures are funding source (State, VOCA, and private) will be easily identifiable through segregated by program, receipts and disbursements journals, payroll records, and all other records and by source (including income and expense statements approved by the Board).
-MAC grant agreements, ✓ Amounts charged to grants are according to grant agreements (or pre-approved financial reports, budget amendments) and will be supported by matching agency records. and book keeping records all agree lecorus an agree
+MAC bills are supported ✓ Supporting documents (e.g. invoices) will be initialed and dated in order to with documentation authorize payment. ✓ Receipts and other supporting documents (including payroll records) will and approved identify program and funding source, or the breakdown between two or more programs/sources. ✓ An orderly filing system is established that will be clear to an auditor or another third party.
+All MAC revenues and ✓ Funds coming into and out of each organizational program, and from each expenditures are funding source (State, VOCA, and private) will be easily identifiable through segregated by program, receipts and disbursements journals, payroll records, and all other records (including income and expense statements approved by the Board). and by source MAC grant agreements, ✓ Amounts charged to grants are according to grant agreements (or pre-approved financial reports, budget amendments) and will be supported by matching agency records. and book keeping records all agree •